 Saint-Séverin

-Situated in the 5th arrondissement, Saint-Séverin was built from the 13th to the 15th centuries mainly in Flamboyant Gothic style.
-The sanctuary is one of the oldest churches on the Left Bank and is famous for its pillar in the shape of a palm tree.
+Situated in the 5th arrondissement, Saint-Séverin was built from the 13th to the 15th centuries, mainly in Flamboyant Gothic style.
+The sanctuary is one of the oldest churches on the Left Bank and is famous for its pillar, which is shaped like a palm tree.
 The interior features some beautiful stained-glass windows while many gargoyles ornate the exterior.

 Sainte Clotilde Basilica

-The Basilica of Sainte-Clotilde in the 7th arrondissement is the only church in our list to have been built in the 19th century that is long after the Middle-Ages era.
+The Basilica of Sainte-Clotilde in the 7th arrondissement is the only church on our list to have been built in the 19th century, long after the Middle-Ages era.
 Its soaring symmetrical twin spires are visible from many points all over Paris.
-The church was consecrated on the 30th November 1857 by Cardinal Morlot and dedicated to St. Clotilde – wife of Clovis – and St. Valerie, a martyr maid from Limoges.
+The church was consecrated on the 30th of November 1857 by Cardinal Morlot and dedicated to St. Clotilde – wife of Clovis – and St. Valerie, a martyr maid from Limoges.

 Find out more about Sainte-Clotilde Basilica.